brevdev/marimo/README.md

 ## Why Marimo + GPU on Brev?

-- **Instant GPU Access** - Launch NVIDIA GPU instances in seconds with one click
+- **Instant GPU Access** - Launch NVIDIA GPU instances with one click
 - **Pre-configured Environment** - Python, CUDA drivers, and ML libraries ready to go
-- **Cost Effective** - Pay only for what you use with per-second billing
+- **Cost Effective** - Pay only for what you use
-- **Powerful Hardware** - Access to L40S, A100, H100, and other high-end GPUs
+- **Powerful Hardware** - Access to L40S, H100, H200, B200 and other high-end GPUs
 - **Interactive Development** - Experiment with models and visualize results in real-time

 Perfect for: